rancilio-pid/clevercoffee/README.md

    - PidController offers feature like filtering, special handling of setPoint crossings and more (hard-coded)
    - PID Controller is now integral part of the software and not an external library.
 1. Beautify display output with new icons (thanks to helge!)
+1. Freely choose if you want the software use WIFI, BLYNK and MQTT.
+Everythink can be enabled/disabled and stil have a flawlessly working PID controller.
+1. Offline Modus is fixed and enhanced.
+If userConfig.h's FORCE_OFFLINE is enabled, then PID fully is working without networking.
+Ideal in situations when there is no connectivity or you dont want to rely on it.
 1. MQTT support to integrate maschine in smart-home solutions and to easier extract details for graphing/alerting.
 1. Added RemoteDebug over telnet so that we dont need USB to debug/tune pid anymore (https://github.com/JoaoLopesF/RemoteDebug)
 1. "Brew Ready" Detection implemented, which detects when the temperature has stabilized at setPoint.
 It can send an